oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

     ```
     ![selecting from our customers table](images/im5.png " ")

-8. Another benefit of the Duality Views is that, because the data is stored as tables, if we need to update any of our embedded documents, we only need to update the corresponding table, and all of the documents will reflect those changes.
-Doing that in pure JSON would be a challenge.
+8. Another benefit of the Duality Views is that since the data is stored as tables, updating any embedded documents is easy since you only need to update the table.
+All the documents will automatically reflect the changes.
+This would be much harder to achieve with pure JSON.

-    Let's see an example.

-    First, we can insert some orders into our Jim Brown customer.
-Here, we can use `mergepath`.
+    We can insert some orders into our Jim Brown customer using `mergepath`.

 	```